nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 ### Designing streets for people walking and biking—not just driving—can improve safety.

 <a href="../streets/"> In areas with more bike safety infrastructure (including bike lanes and protected bike lanes), we see more people traveling by bike and lower rates of bike injuries</a>.
-This is the case in Manhattan, which has more than double the number of bike lanes as Brooklyn and a correspondingly lower rate of bicycle injury ED visits although both boroughs have similar percentages of bike commuters.
+This is the case in Manhattan, which has more than double the number of bike lanes as Brooklyn and a correspondingly lower rate of bicycle injury ED visits.
+Boroughs have similar percentages of bike commuters.

 <div class="my-4 py-2 border-top border-bottom">